hostmicrobe/hostmicrobe.github.io/team/_posts/2022-01-01-ekram_ibrahim.md

 alumni: true
 ---

-Ekram joined the lab in early 2022 as an undergraduate Health and Societies major (premed) and has been working on a project that uses metagenomics and longitudinal sampling to identify sources of early colonizers of the infant gut.
+Ekram joined the lab in early 2022 as an undergraduate Health and Societies major (premed) and worked on a project that uses metagenomics and longitudinal sampling to identify sources of early colonizers of the infant gut.